 - Complete this masters degree in one year full time

 - Secure understanding of legal and regulatory frameworks

 - Gain the expertise to exploit this exciting new technology in a wide range of industries in the UK, Europe and around the world

-- Curriculum informed by ongoing research and consultancy in drone technology
+- Curriculum informed by ongoing research in drone technology